tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 [pizlo-effect]: https://gist.github.com/pizlonator/cf1e72b8600b1437dda8153ea3fdb963#uniform-effect-representation

-It didn't make any sense until I actually went spelunking in JavaScriptCore and found one of several implementations---because, you know, JSC is also six compilers in a trenchcoat.
+It didn't make any sense until I actually went spelunking in JavaScriptCore and found one of several implementations---because, you know, JSC is six compilers in a trenchcoat{{ site.citation_needed }}.

 DFG, B3, DOMJIT, and probably others all have their own abstract heap implementations.
 We'll look at DOMJIT mostly because it's a smaller example and